 This four-year undergraduate degree provides the classroom and clinical education to prepare graduates for the challenges of complex and changing health-care systems.
 Upon completion, the graduate is prepared to take the National Council Licensure Examination which leads to licensure as a Registered Nurse (RN).

-Bachelor of Science in Social Work (SW)
+Bachelor of Social Work (SW)

 The undergraduate program in social work prepares students for beginning social work practice at the undergraduate level.
 Students will complete course work in human behavior and the social environment, social welfare history, and policy, research, social work practice methods, and field instruction.